Bej9038/SpatialAttributeEvaluation/README.md

 - This project was created to assist professor Sungyoung Kim with his research relating to spatial audio.
 This web-based program will be used to collect data on how users feel about aspects of audio such as clarity and immersiveness.
-- I created this project part-time throughout the Fall '22 semester.
+- I created this project part-time throughout the fall '22 semester.

 ## Specifications
 ![SA1.png](..%2FSA1.png)